inlivedev/inlive-website/themes/inlive/archetypes/README.md

 - lastmod: The last modified date of the content (By default is using current date with YYYY-MM-DD format)

 - name: Name of the page.
 This will be used in the breadcrumb.
-"Name" here is same as menu name.
+The value here is the same as menu name.
 (By default is using the file name)

 - title: Title of the page.
 This is used for title tag, meta title tag and heading level 1 inside single and list docs layout.
 (By default is using the file name)